zabbix-tools/libzbxpgsql/_docs/installation.md

 ---

-This document describes how to install and configure the `libzbxpgsql` module onto a PostgreSQL server with the Zabbix monitoring agent [already installed](https://www.zabbix.com/documentation/2.4/manual/installation/getting_zabbix).
+This document describes how to install and configure the `libzbxpgsql` module onto a PostgreSQL server with the Zabbix monitoring agent version 2.2 or above [already installed](https://www.zabbix.com/documentation/2.4/manual/installation/getting_zabbix).

-This module is required to be installed on all agents on which you wish to utilize the PostgreSQL agent item keys.

-To configure the Zabbix server to monitor an agent with the module correctly installed, see the [pre-built template]({{ site.baseurl }}/template/) or create you own template using the keys described in [Agent keys]({{ site.baseurl }}/agent-keys).
+The module is installed with the Zabbix agent, typically on the PostgreSQL server to be monitored (although monitoring remote servers is possible).

+Once the agent is configured, you can add PostgreSQL items to your Hosts and Templates in the Zabbix administrative console, using the `libzbxpgsql` [Agent item keys]({{ site.baseurl }}/agent-keys).
+Alternatively, you can make use of the included [pre-built template]({{ site.baseurl }}/template/).

+The following installation methods are available:

+* [Compile from source](#from-source) on Linux and compatible operating systems

+* [RPM Packages](#rpm-package) for RHEL family operating systems

 ![Agent tests screenshot]({{ site.baseurl }}/assets/agenttests.png)